lendilai/Delani-studio/README.md

 <img src="Images/logo/title.png" align="left" width="120" height="150">

 ![](Readme/landing.png)
-#### A website that connects web developers to possible investors who want to have a website created for them.
+#### A website that connects web developers to possible investors who want to have a website built for them.
 #### By **Nathan Ng'ethe**

 ## Description